KRLGroup/detacc-compexp/README.md

 # Detection Accuracy for Evaluating Compositional Explanations of Units

 Official repository of the paper "Detection Accuracy for Evaluating Compositional Explanations of Units. *Sayo M. Makinwa, Biagio La Rosa, and Roberto Capobianco.*".
-Find paper at: https://arxiv.org/abs/2109.07804.
+Find paper at: https://link.springer.com/chapter/10.1007/978-3-031-08421-8_38 and our pre-print version at: https://arxiv.org/abs/2109.07804.

 The repository contains the the code to replicate paper results.